The Forerunner

 Jesus’ Death and Resurrection Foretold

 31 Then he began to teach them that the Son of Man must suffer many things, and be rejected by the elders and the chief priests and the scribes, and be killed, and after three days rise again.
 32 Moreover, he was speaking freely8 about the matter.
 So Peter took him aside and began to rebuke him.
-33 But turning around and seeing9 his disciples, he rebuked Peter, saying, “Get behind me, Satan; for you are not intent on the things of God, but the things of men.”
+33 But turning around and seeing9 his disciples, he rebuked Peter, saying, “Get behind me, Satan; for your mind is not set on the things of God, but the things of men.”

 The Way of a Disciple